Camera phone: Camera phone photography

 Photography produced specifically with phone cameras has become an art form in its own right.
-Work in this genre is sometimes referred to as iPhoneography (whether for photographs taken with an iPhone, or any brand of smart phone).
+Work in this genre is sometimes referred to with the blend word iPhoneography (whether for photographs taken with an iPhone, or any brand of smart phone).
 The movement, though already a few years old, became mainstream with the advent of the iPhone and its App Store which provided better, easier, and more creative tools for people to shoot, process, and share their work.

 Reportedly, the first gallery exhibition to feature iPhoneography exclusively opened on June 30, 2010: "Pixels at an Exhibition" was held in Berkeley, California, organized and curated by Knox Bronson and Rae Douglass.
 Around the same time, the photographer Damon Winter used Hipstamatic to make photos of the war in Afghanistan.
-A collection of these was published November 21, 2010 in the New York Times in a series titled "A Grunt's Life", earning an international award (3rd) sponsored by RJI, Donald W. Reynolds Journalism Institute.
+A collection of these was published November 21, 2010, in the New York Times in a series titled "A Grunt's Life", earning an international award (3rd) sponsored by RJI, Donald W. Reynolds Journalism Institute.
 Also in Afghanistan, in 2011, photojournalist David Guttenfelder used an iPhone and the Polarize application.
 In 2013, National Geographic published a photo feature in which phoneographer Jim Richardson used his iPhone 5s to photograph the Scottish Highlands.

 Camera phone filmmaking

-Since they got their video cameras, smartphones came to be widely used for videography.
-Filmmakers gradually became interested in their capabilities.
+Since smartphones were equipped with video cameras, they came to be widely used for videography, and filmmakers gradually became interested in their capabilities.
 Mobile filmmaking is developing its own aesthetics due to its compactness, portability and its technological limitations that are being overcome every day by new implementations.

-Many filmmakers work with smartphones as the main camera for their films.
-Steven Soderbergh's films Unsane and High Flying Bird were shot entirely on iPhone.